IIIF/website/source/index.md

-### Simple integration of many material types: **Universal Viewer**
+### Integrate material types with **Universal Viewer**
-_IIIF isn't just for images -- it supports audio/visual materials with hierarchical tables of contents, too.
-Here, the Universal Viewer plays Acts 1 and 2 of the opera L'Elisir D'Amore.
-This viewer also displays static images, allowing easy viewing of multiple resource types.
+_IIIF isn't just for images -- it supports audio/visual materials, too.
+Here, the Universal Viewer displays Acts 1 and 2 of the opera L'Elisir D'Amore with hierarchical tables of contents.
+This viewer also displays static images.
 Learn more at [Universal Viewer](https://universalviewer.io/)._

 {%- include uv.html manifest="https://preview.iiif.io/cookbook/0026_0064_0065-opera-recipes/recipe/0026-toc-opera/manifest.json" -%}